-The Boards have carried out the assessment of the independence of each of their IDs for FY2019 and the paragraphs below set out the outcome of the assessment.
-Each of the IDs had recused himself or herself from the Boards’ deliberations on his or her independence.
+The Boards have carried out the assessment of the independence of their IDs for FY 2020 and the paragraphs below set out the outcome of the assessment.
+Each of the IDs had recused himself or herself from the Boards' deliberations on his or her independence.

 Mr Tan Beng Hai, Bob

-Mr Tan is a non-executive director of Singapore Post Limited (SingPost) which provides postal services to CapitaLand group.
-In addition, SingPost engages CapitaLand group to manage SingPost Centre and had also purchased CapitaVouchers from CapitaLand group during the course of the year.
-The decision to procure or provide the services was made by the management of CapitaLand in the ordinary course of business, on arm’s length basis and based on normal commercial terms.
+Mr Tan is a non-executive director of Singapore Post Limited (SingPost) which provides postal services to CL and its subsidiaries (CL Group).
+In addition, SingPost engages CL Group to manage SingPost Centre and had also purchased CapitaVouchers from CL Group during the course of the year.
+The decision to procure or provide the services was made by the management of CL in the ordinary course of business, on arm’s length basis and based on normal commercial terms.
 Mr Tan’s role in SingPost is non-executive in nature and he is not involved in the day-to-day conduct of business of SingPost.

-Mr Tan also serves as a non-executive director of some related corporations of Temasek Holdings (Private) Limited (Temasek).
-Temasek is deemed to be a substantial Stapled Securityholder through its direct and indirect interests in CapitaLand, which is a substantial stapled securityholder of ART.
+Mr Tan also serves as a non-executive director of a subsidiary of Temasek Holdings (Private) Limited (Temasek).
+Temasek is deemed to be a substantial Stapled Securityholder through its direct and indirect interests in CL, which is a substantial Stapled Securityholder of ART.
 Mr Tan’s role in these corporations is non-executive in nature and he is not involved in the day-to-day conduct of the business of these corporations.

-The Boards have considered the conduct of Mr Tan in the discharge of his duties and responsibilities as a Director, and are of the view that the relationships set out above did not impair his ability to act with independent judgement in the discharge of his duties and responsibilities as a Director.
-Save for the relationships stated above, Mr Tan does not have any other relationships and is not faced with any of the circumstances identified in the Code, SFR, BTR and Listing Manual, or any other relationships which may affect his independent judgement.
-The Boards are therefore of the view that Mr Tan has exercised independent judgement in the discharge of his duties and responsibilities.
+The Boards have considered the conduct of Mr Tan in the discharge of his duties and responsibilities as a Director, and are of the view that the relationships set out above did not impair his ability to act with independent judgment in the discharge of his duties and responsibilities as a Director.
+Save for the relationships stated above, Mr Tan does not have any other relationships and is not faced with any of the circumstances identified in the Code, SFR, BTR and Listing Manual, or any other relationships which may affect his independent judgment.
+The Boards are therefore of the view that Mr Tan has exercised independent judgment in the discharge of his duties and responsibilities.
 Based on the above, the Boards arrived at the determination that Mr Tan is an independent Director.
 Mr Tan will recuse himself from participating in any Boards’ deliberation on any transactions that could potentially give rise to a conflict of interest.